IgorMCesar/PCS-SGDB-Store/README.md

-# bakamanager
+# PCS-SGDB-Store

-> An anime and manga collection manager
+> A project for PCSGB 2018.2 UNIRIO

 #### Build Setup